lsferreira42/bli/README.md

 ## Does it work?

-Yes, all you need is GCC and make ( in fact you just need gcc, but typing make is faster )
+Yes, all you need is golang and if you need the web build, gopherjs

 ## Features

 - Interpret Brainfuck code from either a file or standard input
 - Step-by-step execution with tape visualization
 - Debug mode for enhanced troubleshooting
-- Web-based interface using WebAssembly (Emscripten)
+- Web-based interface using WebAssembly (gopherjs)

 ## Prerequisites

-- GCC
+- Golang
 - Make
-- Emscripten SDK (for WebAssembly build)
+- Gopherjs

 ## Installation